 Officials from the Department of Mental Health (DMH) state the exemptions to the work and community engagement requirements appear to carve out the DMH populations for those that are determined to be permanently or totally disabled including those within the Division of Behavioral Health and the Division of Developmental Disability.
-It no longer appears to carve out the DMH population of those in substance abuse treatment programs.
+It does not carve out the DMH population of those in substance abuse treatment programs.
 DMH assumes participants in the substance abuse treatment programs will meet the work requirement criteria and still qualify for Medicaid.
 If this is the case, DMH assumes no impact.
+The anticipated fiscal impact to DMH for Comprehensive Psychiatric Rehab (CPR), Comprehensive Substance Treatment and Rehabilitation (CSTAR) and Developmental Disabilities (DD) waiver services are included in the DSS estimate.